GADMuhammad/demo-store/README.md

 - **Contact me:** We have provided a page to contact the developer himself in case you have a recommendation.
 It will be much considered.

 ## Working on:
+- **Product Page:** Providing the user the ability to display a product with its details on a separate page.
-- **Sign in:** We are currently working on adding the ability to register in the store via email..
+- **Sign in:** We are currently working on adding the ability to register in the store via email.

 ## Technologies Used